Continued Issues with McKeesport Police Department

 Despite all of this, the police made no arrests!
 Instead, they charged both parents and left the family to deal with the trauma.
 The family is currently working with attorneys, but they face a long road ahead in dealing with the emotional trauma and the financial burden of repairing their door, hiring attorneys, and missing work for court appearances, among other issues.

-The neighbor incident occurred on Sunday, March 8th, involving a Black McKeesport resident, Callie Stinson Sr. Police were called by a community member who witnessed the disagreement.
+Another incident occurred on Sunday, March 8th, 2025, involving a Black McKeesport resident, Callie Stinson Sr. Police were called by a community member who witnessed the disagreement.
 When the police arrived, the two individuals were arguing, and they claimed that Mr. Stinston ignored their commands to stop yelling and other directives.
 The police asserted that they attempted to calm him down, but they said he resisted.
 As a result, they pinned him down and placed their knees on his neck and head.
 Mr. Stinston, a 72-year-old man, suffered a traumatic injury, resulting in double fractures from the fourth to the ninth ribs.
 There is no excuse to use excessive force on an elderly man.
 This incident involved three officers: Richard Dell, Nicholas Probola, and Anthony Ledonne.

 These are just a few examples concerning the McKeesport Police Department.
 While we recognize the humanity of all individuals, including the officers involved who were shot or injured, we cannot excuse the behavior of the McKeesport police.